erebys-2/fire_burdened/README.txt

     Pressing I while falling will do a downstrike; pressing I while rising will do an upstrike.
     Pressing I while rolling will do a crit.
     Pressing I while holding down the same direction key A or D will increase horizontal distance traveled.
-    Melee animation can be canceled 1 frame early by:
+    Spamming Melee for more than 4x in a row will enable heavy attack mode -exit by doing some other action jumping/rolling/using item or waiting an animation cycle -attacks will deal more damage and area will be larger, attack speed is lowered Melee animation can be canceled 1 frame early by:
         -Jumping (hold jump after pressing I until you jump) -Pressing the opposite direction key A or D (hold either keys after pressing I)